Homebrew/homebrew-command-not-found/README.md

     brew command command-not-found-init > /dev/null; and . (brew command-not-found-init)
     ```

-### Upgrade from 0.1.1

-Before the 0.2.0 version this was a simple `handler.sh` script which `grep`-ed
-in formulae to find the binaries.
-It worked well for most formulae but wasn’t
-exhaustive.

-The 0.2.0 version changed how it works.
-If you’d like to keep your existing
-handler script, it’s fine, it’ll continue to work.
-If instead you’d like to
-upgrade to 0.2.0 just remove it and follow the install instructions above.

 ## Support

 This tool supports Bash (version 4 and higher), Zsh and Fish.